csanann/0XY_healthcare_data_analysis/README.md

 1. Navigate to the `frontend` directory.
 2. Run the application: `npm run dev`

-Remember to deactivate the virtual environment when you're done working on the project: `deactivate` on macOS/Linux, `deactivate.bat` on Windows.

 ## Testing

 Tests are located in the `tests` directories in both the `backend` and `frontend` directories.
 To run the tests, navigate to the respective directory and run:

 ```
 pytest